dawson-b23/HHDocs/docs/llm-usage.md

 The H&H AI Assistant is a web-based application built with Streamlit and Pydantic, designed to assist with injection molding queries.
 It supports multiple modes for handling different types of questions:

-- **General Mode**: Uses Retrieval-Augmented Generation (RAG) to query and summarize documents, including listing documents, fetching file contents, and running SQL queries on tabular data.
+- **RAG Mode**: Previously known as "general mode".
+Uses Retrieval-Augmented Generation (RAG) to query and summarize documents, including listing documents, fetching file contents, and running SQL queries on tabular data.
-- **Press Data Mode**: Queries the `press20_data` table using natural language to SQL conversion, allowing analysis of machine data like shot numbers, temperatures, pressures, and pass/fail statuses.
 - **Websearch Mode**: Performs web searches, crawls pages, and summarizes content relevant to the query.

-The app integrates with services like Supabase for authentication and data storage, ChromaDB for vector search, Ollama for local LLM inference, and Langfuse for observability.
-It runs in a Dockerized environment for persistence and ease of deployment.

-This documentation covers access, authentication, and detailed usage.
-It assumes the application is deployed via Docker Compose as described in previous instructions.
+- **Logging Mode**: Allows setup techs to log changes to various parts and presses.
+Setup techs can then query the data using natrual language.

 ---

 ## Help

 To get help for modes you can enter one of these queries into the general mode:
-  - general-mode.md
-  - press20-mode.md
+  - `general-mode.md`
-  - websearch-mode.md
+  - `websearch-mode.md`
-  - what-can-you-do.md
+  - `what-can-you-do.md`

-Entering any of these into the chat (general mode) will make the model output contents it has saved regarding those services.
+Entering any of these into the chat (RAG mode) will make the model output contents it has saved regarding those services.

 Definitions and detailed usage are included here.